rjyo/Air-Test/README.md

 2. Drag .app or .ipa file(s) in AirTest on Mac.
 3. Open AirTest client on your device and choose the app to install!

+### NOTE
+AirTest is only a tool for test-driving your app wirelessly.
+It is NOT a replacement for Apple’s ad hoc provisioning profile and device number limitations.
+A valid iOS Developer Program (iDP) account is needed and only devices registered in your iDP can be used.

 ## AirTest in Action
 ![screenshot1](https://github.com/rjyo/Air-Test/raw/master/screenshots/desc1.png)